RO-29/RealtimeImage-Matching/README.md

 Trivia & WHY
 ====================================

-database used is postgres, it's schema is defined in server_sps.js in knex creatatble
+database used is postgres, it's schema is defined in server_esp.js in knex creatatable

-knex.js is ORM for javascriot for sql
+knex.js is ORM for javascript for sql

 socket.io is used for dual communication